vita nouva / diary

 I'm sitting here right now, waiting for God knows what, and I've had enough time to think about how absolutely insane this is.
 When you have a thread just sitting there doing nothing while it could be doing work, you profile that and you fix it.
 It's a bug.
 It's inefficiency.
 It's the thing that makes your system fall over when you try to scale.
 But somehow when it's human beings sitting in lobbies or staring at "your call is important to us" screens, we just… accept it?

-Think about what waiting actually means.
+But what waiting actually means?
 When you wait, you're in a state of suspended agency.
 You can't move forward with what you intended to do.
 Your plans, your goals, your trajectory through time.
 All of it gets put on hold.
 You enter a kind of liminal space where you're not really doing anything, just existing in anticipation of permission to resume your life.
 And the thing is, sometimes this is unavoidable.
 Sometimes the universe itself imposes waiting on us.
 Seeds take time to grow.
 Wounds take time to heal.
 Understanding takes time to develop.
 This is legitimate waiting.
 This is waiting that corresponds to actual processes unfolding in reality, transformations that cannot be rushed because they're constrained by physics, biology, cognition.
 The actual fabric of how things work.

-But blocking?
 Blocking is different.
 Blocking is when you're forced into a state of suspended agency not because anything meaningful is happening, but because someone, somewhere, made a decision about system architecture that treats your time as an acceptable sacrificial resource.
 Your waiting serves no purpose except to optimize someone else's convenience.
 Nothing is growing.
 Nothing is processing.
 Nothing is happening at all, really, except that you've been placed in a queue, not because the work takes time, but because the system wasn't designed to respect the temporal experience of the people moving through it.

 Where it gets even more consciously uncomfortable to me is that, when someone makes you wait unnecessarily, they're making a claim about the relative value of existence itself.
 Because time isn't just a resource like money or attention, time is the fundamental substrate.
 It's the medium.
 When you take someone's time, you're not borrowing a thing they own, you're consuming a portion of their finite conscious experience in the universe.
 You're saying: the segment of your life that you're spending right now, the irreplaceable minutes of awareness and possibility that you have between birth and death, those matter less than my organizational convenience and my incapability of solving scheduling optimization problems of degree one.